Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  Being willing to dedicate huge amounts of silicon real estate to perform this 1 / 1 / Z algorithm is what separated true perspective projection graphics acceleration hardware from the more primitive affine transformation hardware.

  Division is expensive, but overdraw of a pixel is ever so more.
 Division by Z can be optimized by multiplying by the inverse of Z instead.
 The visual benefits outweigh the costs and this is why reverse projection won.

+## Z-Buffering
+ Not much to say on this topic since it's kind of obvious.
+When rendering triangles, the depth value at each pixel can be stored to memory.
+This memory should be cleared when drawing a new frame.
+Since this is a common function, there is usually BitBlt DMA hardware that assists with swiftly clearing this block of memory on command.

+### Z Comparison
+ Graphics Accelerators gave the entire gamut of 8 comparison possibilities to choose to either store the new pixel or discard.
+Although the usual setting was to store the pixel color and its depth if it is closer to the viewer than the previous one.
+Always store and never store are in the list along with the usual >, >=, ==, <=, <, and "not equal".

+### Z-Fighting
+ The depth value stored in the Z-buffer can be offset by a slight amount either in software or hardware.
+This is to reduce or eliminate the chaotic flicker from overlapping coplanar triangles.

+ The program *TextureZFightDonut.bas* should make it easy to visualize Z-fighting by pressing the + and - keys.
+The bias can be both positive or negative, which prefers either new or existing pixels.

 ## Clipping
  Point clipping in 3D is defined as constraining a point's location to one side of a plane.
 Line clipping can change the value of one of its points to the intersection of the plane.